makgyver/fluke/docs/def_alg/def_client.md

 - `send_model`: this method sends the updated model back to the server.

-Usualy, most of the logic of a federated learning algorithm is implemented in this `fit` method!
+Usualy, most of the logic of a federated learning algorithm is implemented in the `fit` method, where the training loop happens!

 ### The training loop